anna-irene/advanced-python-projects-build-ai-applications-4465602/README.md

+> ⚠️ This is a fork of [original repository](https://github.com/honeypadre/advanced-python-projects-build-ai-applications-4465602).
+> I made improvements to the file `begin/temp/CH_1_NLP_Chatbot.py` as part of my learning from the LinkedIn course:
+> **“Advanced Python Projects: Build AI Applications” by [Priya Mohan](https://www.linkedin.com/learning/instructors/priya-mohan)**.
+> 👉 See [My Contributions](#my-contributions) below for details.

 # Advanced Python Projects: Build AI Applications
 This is the repository for the LinkedIn Learning course `Advanced Python Projects: Build AI Applications`.
 The full course is available from [LinkedIn Learning][lil-course-url].